johnnyy5929/apcsa-freedom-project/blog/entry05.md

 While researching, I've noticed that communication is a very important part because to work together is to communicate.
 We need to communicate to make changes while advancing in technology.
 Communication is how we share ideas and knowledge.
 Like for the freedom project, I have a partner, so we must communicate, as for this blog, both of us communicated and were talking about what we should do over the week.

 3. AI
 I have learned one more thing, which is that AI isn't that bad sometimes if you use it for the right things, like asking it questions that can later guide you to the answers you want.
-Don't use the tool to do it for you, but instead use it to give you ideas and help you out with questions you might have that you couldn't get.
-So these are the skills I learned so far, and I will be adding more to this on my next blog.
+Don't use the tool to do it for you; instead, use it to give you ideas and help with questions you might have that you couldn't get answers to.
+These are the skills I've learned so far, and I will be adding more to this in my next blog.

 [Previous](entry04.md) | [Next](entry06.md)

 [Home](../README.md)